natasjar/autoUEM/README.md

 # autoUEM
- first draft (python flask web app)
+second draft (python flask web app with east text detector)

-takes a valid url and prints html to .txt file#
+takes a valid url and returns alt text of all images on the page, and whether those images have text